inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

    :start-at: Config XMac
    :end-at: sensor

-For LMAC, the wireless interface's :par:`macType` parameter is set to :ned:`LMac`.
+For LMAC, the wireless interface's mac module type is set to :ned:`LMac`.
 The :par:`numSlots` parameter is set to 8, as it is sufficient (there are only five nodes in the wireless sensor network).
 The :par:`reservedMobileSlots` parameter reserves some of the slots for mobile